ourcarus/casadelagom/_posts/2021-09-01-stitch job offer.md

 Stitch has decided to accept P***** and Goofy had a small pay increment!
 We also received our EHG grant approval today.
 Happy day for us both.
 Though a bit sad that Stitch seem to have forgotten about this as focus was on her job offer.

+### Update on 22 Sep 2021
+Stitch is certified fit for enployment at new P***** and officially resigned from the old job.
+Happy for stitch.